How can we help?

 2. Contact your IT administrator or help desk.

-3. Do not attempt to reset without proper authorization.
+3. Do not attempt to reset your account without proper authorization.

 Token not generating codes

-1. Check if the battery indicator shows low power
+• Check whether the battery indicator shows low power.

-3. If nothing appears, the battery may be dead, so contact IT support
+• If nothing appears on the display, the battery may be dead.
+Contact IT support.

 Security best practices